electricant/ipol.gq/content/articles/netis_WF2419I_haking.md

  * Realtek RTL8192CE - WiFi chipset
  * Winbond W25Q32FV - 32Mbit (4MB) SPI FLASH memory
  * ESMT M12L128168A - 2M x 16 Bit x 4 Banks (16MB) SDRAM
- * A few testpoints, probably for JTAG and UART access
+ * A few test points, probably for JTAG and UART access

 As a first step let's look up on our favourite search engine for the main router chipset datasheet.
 And sure enough somebody (thank you!) released a confidential